 Turn On Airplane Mode on Android Via Settings

-- Toggle Airplane Mode on or off by going to Settings > Network & internet > Airplane Mode.
+- On/Off the Airplane Mode by going to Settings > Network & internet > Airplane Mode.

 - Swipe down from your home screen and tap Airplane Mode to enable or disable it.

 - On Android, go to Quick Settings and enable Airplane Mode.

 - Swipe down from your home screen’s top.

 - Turn on Airplane Mode by tapping it.

 - By swiping down from the top-right corner of your iPhone, you may access ‘Control Center.’

 - Find the ‘Airplane’ icon and switch it on.
 Wait for a few seconds and turn OFF the Airplane Mode.
 Now, check if you can retrieve or use AT&T Data without any issues.

 After the update of your system, it could be possible that the settings of your APN become corrupted.
 If a basic reset does not fix this problem, you would have to enter the APN details manually.
 Again, not all gadgets come equipped with this feature to choose from.